Anku5hk/Programmers_guide_to_Python/book.md

   * *key* iterable: Optional function to fetch values from a your iterable object.
   * *reverse* bool: Whether to reverse the sorting.
 #####
-**Explanation**: This function returns a sorted list given a object.
-Sorting is O(nLogn). *key* parameter takes function which is then used to extract the elements, helpful when a object has some inner structure.
+**Explanation**: This function returns a sorted list given a iterable object.
+Sorting is O(nLogn). *key* parameter takes a function which is then used to extract the elements, helpful when a object has some inner structure.
 Also has *reverse* parameter, which is used to do reverse sorting if it is set to *True*.
 ```Python
 ## examples
 my_tuple = (14, 3, 6)